16 Foundation Models for Economic Text and Expectations

 RMSE baseline + text: 1.171

 Conformal wrappers.
 If we want prediction intervals rather than point forecasts, the conformal machinery of Conformal Prediction applies, but with a warning.
-The coverage guarantee requires exchangeability of the non-conformity scores, which is not automatic when the text-derived regressor is itself produced by a model whose behavior may drift over time.
-In time-series settings, the specialized variants (CV+, adaptive scores) are more appropriate; the standard exchangeability argument is fragile.
+The finite-sample marginal coverage guarantee of split conformal prediction requires exchangeability between the calibration and test non-conformity scores, which is not automatic when the text-derived regressor \(z_t\) is produced by a foundation model whose behavior drifts with model-version updates, prompt revisions, or training-cutoff changes.
+In time-series settings, the specialized variants discussed in Conformal Prediction (block-wise, adaptive, and online-calibration schemes) are the appropriate tool; the plain split-CP exchangeability argument is fragile here.

 Example: Earnings-announcement returns with text